Dinis34/Fallbound/docs/README.md

 #### Problem in context
 This game follows the MVC design structure, hereby taking into account multiple components at the same time that interact with each other, such as the UI, the controller and the models.
-With these components, the need to control the game's state consistently across the different components rise
+With these components, the need to control the game's state consistently across the different components rise.

 #### Singleton Pattern
 A solution to this is the use of the Singleton pattern to ensure that a class, in this case, the State class, has only one instance and can be accessed from all parts of the project.